CaptainSwag101/M64MM2/README.md

 If you're looking for or want to ask for new features, please do so there.

 Want to report a bug?
-Contact us at [CaptainSwag101@gmail.com](mailto://captainswag101@gmail.com), open an issue in the GitHub Issues page, or ask in the #m64mm-talk channel in the [Project Comet Discord Server](http://comet.glitchypsi.xyz).
+Ask in the #m64mm-talk channel in the [Project Comet Discord Server](http://comet.glitchypsi.xyz).

 Planned additions for the future: